olliephillips/sett/README.md

 ### Tables

 Tables are virtual, simply a prefix on the key, but formalised through the Sett API.
-The aim being to making organisation, reasoning and usage, a little simpler.
+The aim being to make organisation, reasoning and usage, a little simpler.

 Add a key/value to "client" table